Template iterations with non-definable ccc forcing notions: Proof of the main result

 \item $\gfrak\leq\theta$.
 By (V), find an increasing sequence $\{E_\alpha\}_{\alpha<\theta}$ of subsets of $L$ such that its union is $L$ and, for each $\alpha<\theta$, $L_H\cap\lambda\mu\cap(E_{\alpha+1}\menos E_\alpha)\neq\varnothing$.
 Let $G$ be $\Por\frestr L$-generic over $V$ and put $W_\theta=V[G]$ and $W_\alpha=V[G\cap\Por\frestr E_\alpha]$ for any $\alpha<\theta$.
 It is enough to show that $\{W_\alpha\}_{\alpha\leq\theta}$ satisfies the conditions of Lemma \ref{lemmagfrak}.
 Conditions (ii) and (iii) hold because, in $V$, $\Por\frestr L=\limdir_{\alpha<\theta}\Por\frestr E_\alpha$.
 To see (i), choose a $\beta\in L_H\cap\lambda\mu\cap(E_{\alpha+1}\menos E_\alpha)$ and note that $\Por\frestr((E_\alpha\cap L_\beta)\cup\{\beta\})$ adds a Cohen real over $V^{\Por\upharpoonright(E_\alpha\cap L_\beta)}$ so, by Theorem \ref{newrealint} and (VI), that real does not belong to $V^{\Por\upharpoonright E_\alpha}=W_\alpha$. \end{itemize}

 Therefore, to prove Theorem \ref{AppSplitting}, it is enough to construct an appropriate template iteration that forces $\afrak\geq\lambda$.
 For this, by recursion, we construct a chain of appropriate template iterations of length $\lambda$ such that ultrapowers are taken in the successor steps (so we can use Lemma \ref{DestrMad} to destroy mad families of size strictly between $\kappa$ and $\lambda$).
-Before proceeding with this construction, we explain how we deal with the successor and limit steps of the recursion.
+Before proceeding with this construction, we explain how to deal with the successor and limit steps in a general way.

 Fix an appropriate template iteration $\Por\frestr\langle L,\Iwf\rangle$.
 Consider, from the context of Lemma \ref{UtrapowTemp}, the templates $\Iwf^*$ and $\Iwf^\dagger$ associated to the ultrapower $L^*$ of the linear order $L$.
 We show how to construct, in a canonical way, an appropriate template iteration $\Por^\dagger\frestr\langle L^*,\Iwf^\dagger\rangle$ that is forcing equivalent to the ultrapower of $\Por\frestr L$.